Best Nasal Spray for Allergic Rhinitis: Steroid, Antihistamine or Saline?

 If your nasal spray is not giving relief, it does not necessarily mean it has failed.
 Many people experience this and assume the medicine is ineffective, but the issue is often:

-- Using the wrong type of spray
+- You are using the wrong type of spray.

 Safety and Side Effects